|Ignacio Kortabarria and José Ángel Iribar 1976 showing the Basque flag in 1976|

 His career in Europe started slowly.
 He played poorly for Manchester United, but his career took off after heading to Spain in 2004.
 He was two-time European Golden Shoe winner in 2004-2005 and then, 2008-2009.
 He won the Golden Ball at South Africa 2010, where Uruguay finished 4th.
 His best years were with Villarreal and Atletico Madrid.

-Mundo is the highest scorer in Valencia's history and remained one of the top scorers in La Liga's history.
+Edmundo Suárez Trabanco was known as Mundo.
+He is the highest scorer in Valencia's history and remained one of the top scorers in La Liga's history.
 He started his career with Athletic Bilbao, playing a single game before the Spanish Civil War cut short his stay.
-He played for Valencia after the War.
+He played for Valencia after the War between 1939 and 1950.
+Capped 3 times.

 ST: Rafael Moreno Aranzadi "Pichichi" (Spain)